Assault and Aggravated Assault Laws in Arkansas

 Serious physical injury.
 Serious physical injury means either physical injury that creates a substantial risk of death or physical injury that causes prolonged disfigurement, impairment of health, or impairment or loss of the function of any body part or organ.

-• infliction of bruising, swelling, or a visible mark associated with physical trauma.
+Physical injury refers to impairment of a physical condition or infliction of substantial pain, bruising, swelling, or a visible mark associated with physical trauma.

 What Are the Penalties for Assault Crimes in Arkansas?